-Latest actuarial valuation (under the new provisions) 31 March 2004 Actuarial method Prospective benefits Investment returns per annum 6.5 per cent per annum Salary scale increases per annum 5.0 per cent per annum Notional value of assets at date of last valuation £162,650 million ,

-Proportion of members' accrued benefits covered by the notional value of the assets 98.88%
+Latest actuarial valuation (under the new provisions) 31 March 2004 Actuarial method Prospective benefits Investment returns per annum 6.5 per cent per annum Salary scale increases per annum 5.0 per cent per annum Notional value of assets at date of last valuation £162,650 million Proportion of members' accrued benefits covered by the notional value of the assets 98.88%

 Following the implementation of Teacher's Pension (Employers' Supplementary Contributions) Regulations 2000, the Government Actuary carried out a further review on the level of employer contributions.
-For the period from 1 August 2010 to 31 July 2011 the employer contribution was 14.1 per cent.
-The employee rate was 6.4 per cent for the same period.
+For the period from 1 August 2012 to 31 July 2013 the employer contribution was 14.1 per cent.
+The employee rate was 6.4% for the period to 31st March 2013, with rates between 6.4% and 8.8% depending on the member's salary from 1st April 2013.
 An appropriate provision in respect of unfunded pensioners' benefits is included in provisions.